ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 ### Building Zathura and dependencies on macOS

-For Intel Macs, building Zathura is described in the VimTeX documentation at `:help vimtex-faq-zathura-macos`, and I can confirm the process works (at least from my own testing on an Intel CPU MacBook Pro 11,5 running macOS 12.1).
+**For Intel Macs**, building Zathura is described in the VimTeX documentation at `:help vimtex-faq-zathura-macos`---I have tested this successfully on an Intel CPU MacBook Pro 11,5 running macOS 12.1, but your mileage may vary.

 **For Apple Silicon Macs**, a slightly more complicated process setting up Zathura is described in [Homebrew Zathura issue 99](https://github.com/zegervdv/homebrew-zathura/issues/99#issuecomment-1356384136).